snonux/gemtexter/README.md

 * ShellCheck installed
 * GNU Sed
 * GNU Date
+* GNU Grep
 * Git

 The script is tested on a recent Fedora Linux.
-For *BSD or macOS, you would need to install GNU Sed, GNU Date, and a newer version of Bash.
+For *BSD or macOS, you would need to install GNU Sed, GNU Date, GNU Grep and a newer version of Bash.

 ## Usage